 Please contact your PGME office for a referral, or contact us directly for referral information and payment options.

 All visa trainees attending the program must be referred – whether by their PGME Office or Program.

 In addition to attending core didactic sessions, visa fellows participate in the following dedicated sessions to prepare them for providing feedback:

-- Feedback methods – Methodologies, tips and techniques for providing effective feedback.
+- Feedback Methodology – Methodologies, tips and techniques for providing effective feedback.
 Fellows reflect on their own skills and what they can expect in the Canadian context.

-- Managing a Clinical Team – a session focused on their unique role as a supervisor and manager of junior trainees in a clinical setting.
+- Managing a Team as a Clinical Fellow – A session focused on their unique role as a supervisor and manager of junior trainees in a clinical setting.

 - Understanding ITERs & Evaluation – A session on ITERs and feedback tools used in practice with patients and junior trainees.

 The CMP program provides learners with individualized feedback about their skills in relation to what is expected in postgraduate training.